swirtSJW/migration_tools/README.md

   Default is FALSE.
   Enable stop on error: drush vset migration_tools_drush_stop_on_error TRUE

-#Migration Development
+##Migration Development

-Basic steps for migration.

-1. Get source tarball and decompress in correct location on stg and local dev.
-1. Get information
-3. Build migration yml file (either organization or district)
-4. Run migration builder.
-5. Look through the source files to see if there is garbage to exclude (like previous iterations of the site, header includes ...)
-6. Register the migrations
-7. Migrate the images.
-8. Migrate the attachment files.
-6. Fine tune by iterations the migration classes for node contents.
-7. Run the full migration (put the report in ticket)
-8. Migrate the menu.

-# Get source tarball and decompress in correct location on stg and local dev.
-If you are unsure of the location or name of the tar you can look around.

-    drush @mt.stg ssh
-    cd ~/migration-source

-Once you have found the location of the tar you need (most likely in migration/source/tars) copy it to where it belongs and untar it, but remove the copy (leaving the original in migration-source/tars)
-The location where you move it has to be such that it is in the place/path of where the content resides on the legacy site, NOT where it is going to reside on drupal.
-When you have it in the right spot untar it with (altering the filename to suit)

-    tar -zxvf usao.tnw.tar.gz

-Copy the tar to your local sandbox by scp:

-     scp mt.stg@staging-7820.prod.hosting.acquia.com:~/migration-source/tars/usao.tnw.tar.gz ~/workspace/mt/migration-source/usao/usao.tnw.tar.gz

-Untar it in the right location on your dev.

-    tar -zxvf usao.tnw.tar.gz
+_incomplete documentation_

-# Get your information
+## Get your information
-In order to create a migration class for an organization or district, you will need the following information (some from taking a peek at the source directories, some from project people)
+In order to create a migration class for an organization you will need the following information (some from taking a peek at the source directories, some from project people)

 1. Organization or District
 2. Path to source files (must match legacy site path)